thejasonxie/portfolio/src/pages/projects/privanote.md

 In the first semester of developing this project, my role was the team lead.
 I handled communications with the professor who acted as our client and ensured that all weekly deliverables were delivered by scheduling meetings with the group and monitoring our performance.
 I lead in writing the project proposals, building the data flow diagrams(DFD) and entity relationship diagrams(ERD), wrote the functional requirements, database scripts, and acceptance criteria.

 In the second semester, every team member played the role of a developer to implement the project.
-I was in charge with mostly handling the back end server which consisted of data synchronization, end-to-end encryption, and deploying the server to heroku to act as an API for our front end client.
+I was in charge with mostly handling the back-end server which consisted of data synchronization, end-to-end encryption, and deploying the server to Heroku to act as an API for our front-end client.

 ![PrivaNote Contributions](/assets/projects/privanote/privanote-contributions.png)
 <a href="https://github.com/PrivaNoteTeam/PrivaNote/releases/tag/v1.0.0" target="_blank">Screenshot of GitHub releases.</a>